DylBP/react-movie-labs/movies/README.md

 ## Setup requirements.

-`npm install\n
+`npm install`
-npm install firebase`
+`npm install firebase`

-## API endpoints.
+## API endpoints

-[ List the __additional__ TMDB endpoints used, giving the description and pathname for each one.]

-e.g.
++ Upcoming movies - /movie/upcoming/
-+ Discover list of movies - discover/movie
++ Top rated movies of all time - /movies/toprated
-+ Movie details - movie/:id
++ Currently playing movies - /movie/top_rated
-+ Movie genres = /genre/movie/list
++ Get movie credits - /movie/:id/credits/ (Movie ID passed to API call for crew)
++ Details for a specific actor - /person/:actor_id (Pass in via the id found from the crew api call)

-## Routing.
+## Routing

-[ List the __new routes__ supported by your app and state the associated page.]

-+ /blogs - displays all published blogs.
++ /movies/toprated - displays the top rated movies of all time
++ /movies/current - displays the movies which are currently playing in cinema
++ /auth - the default page which the user is brought to - allows the user to sign up and sign in
-+ /blogs/:id - displays a particular blog.
++ /actor/:id - the page which displays details for a certain actor, based on id
-+ /blogs/:id/comments - detail view of a particular blog and its comments.
-+ etc.

-[If relevant, state what aspects of your app are protected (i.e. require authentication) and what is public.]
++ /movies/watchlist - upcoming movies which have been added to a must watch list

+All aspects of the app require authentication.
+To access any page, a user must have an account (dummy credentials are okay).

-## Independent learning (If relevant).
+## Independent learning (If relevant)

-Itemize the technologies/techniques you researched independently and adopted in your project, i.e. aspects not covered in the lectures/labs.
-Include the source code filenames that illustrate these (we do not require code excerpts) and provide references to the online resources that helped you (articles/blogs).
++ Firebase
++ + Test